 The back compartment offers another large space, plus two internal sleeves.
 One of these sleeves is tablet or e-reader-size, while the other will fit any laptop up to 15″.

 The laptop sleeve has a hammock-like design, meaning the laptop doesn’t touch the bottom of the backpack but is suspended above it.
 This means your laptop won’t take a hit if you drop the bag on the ground.

 I like that the laptop compartment sits at the back.
 It feels nicely snug and secure there and is ideally placed for load balancing as well.
 It’s better placed than on some other backpacks (like the Osprey Farpoint) that have the laptop awkwardly in the front.

 There is one water bottle pocket made of an elastic material.
 This pocket is quite ridiculously spacious!
 It will fit a normal 300ml water bottle, but it doesn’t stop there.

 I tried fitting a 2-liter bottle in there and it fit like a glove.
 There is a little compression strap just above the pocket that lets you secure larger items.
 I tried putting my Manfrotto Compact Action Tripod in there — which despite the name is not exactly that compact — and it fit wonderfully as well.
-It’s one of the more generous side-pockets I have come across.

 Finally, there is one quick access pouch on the front.
 It has a nice-size zipper with a little pull string.

-Two velcro straps let you detach the hip belt if needed.
 The hip belt also has two quick-access pockets, which is a feature you normally find only on trekking bags, but I think many travelers will find very handy as well.
 They’re just big enough for storing things like a passport, phone, or granola bar.

 Design & material